 People who suffer extreme brain trauma sometimes fall into what is known as a "persistent vegetative state."
+What is a vegetative state and how is it different from a coma?
 Unlike a coma, where the patient is completely immobile and unconscious, people in a vegetative state will sleep, wake, and open their eyes — without showing any sign of awareness or consciousness.
 They don't speak, move on their own, or respond to questions.
 Also unlike a coma, which is rarely longer than a couple weeks, a vegetative state can last indefinitely.

-Most people thought that, in principle, it would never be possible to know.
+Most people thought that, in principle, it would never be possible to know if awareness and recovery is right around the corner.
 But neuroscientist Adrian Owen, author of Into the Gray Zone, thought there might be a way to rout around damage to the nervous system, allowing patients to respond using only their thoughts.